zameo94/sales-taxes/README.md

 java -version
 ```

-for see if the install of openJDK was successful.
+for see if install of openJDK was successful.

 For example, my output is: